-However, the miRNA loading in Ago protein of RISC occurs either in nucleus or cytoplasm.
+However, the miRNA loading in the Ago protein of RISC occurs either in the nucleus or cytoplasm.

-In plants, the miRNAs are not clustered and thus not transcribed from a single promoter, each miRNA has own machinery of transcription also, the miRNA processed in the plants have the 5’ cap and the poly-A tail alike the mature mRNA.
+In plants, the miRNAs are not clustered and thus not transcribed from a single promoter, each miRNA has its own machinery of transcription also, the miRNA processed in the plants has the 5’ cap and the poly-A tail like the mature mRNA.